meilisearch/documentation/reference/api/documents.md

 If you want to set the [**primary key** of your index](/learn/core_concepts/primary_key.md#setting-the-primary-key-on-document-addition) through this route, it only has to be done **the first time you add documents** to the index.
 After which it will be ignored if given.

-This endpoint accepts the following content-types:
+This endpoint accepts the following content types:

 - `application/json`
 - `application/x-ndjson`